Phone / WhatsApp :+86 15868721920

 Direct answer: You must select fittings that comply with the standards and regulations of your industry.

 Regulatory compliance protects your process and your customers.
-Bpe fittings follow ASME BPE standards, which cover material composition, surface finish, and documentation.
-These standards help you meet Good Manufacturing Practices (GMP) and FDA rules.
-3a fittings must meet 3-A Sanitary Standards, which focus on hygiene for food and beverage production.
+Bpe fittings follow ASME BPE standards, which cover material composition, surface finish, and documentation (see ASME BPE overview).
+3a fittings must meet 3-A Sanitary Standards criteria for hygiene in food and beverage production; if Symbol authorization is required, TPV is part of the process (see TPV manual).

 Here is a table of key compliance factors: